rune-rs/rune/book/src/loops.md

 ## `loop` Expressions

-The `loop` keywords builds the most fundamental form of loop in Rune.
+The `loop` keyword builds the most fundamental form of loop in Rune.
 One that repeats unconditionally forever, until it is exited using another control flow operator like a `break` or a `return`.